Vallabhbhai Patel: Death

 Patel's health declined rapidly through the summer of 1949.
 He later began coughing blood, whereupon Maniben began limiting his meetings and working hours and arranged for a personalised medical staff to begin attending to Patel.
-The Chief Minister of West Bengal and doctor Bidhan Roy heard Patel make jokes about his impending end, and in a private meeting Patel frankly admitted to his ministerial colleague N. V. Gadgil that he was not going to live much longer.
+The then Chief Minister of West Bengal, Dr. Bidhan Chandra Roy heard Patel make jokes about his impending end, and in a private meeting Patel admitted to his ministerial colleague N. V. Gadgil that he was not going to live much longer.
 Patel's health worsened after 2 November, when he began losing consciousness frequently and was confined to his bed.
 He was flown to Bombay on 12 December on advice from Dr Roy, to recuperate as his condition was deemed critical.
 Nehru, Rajagopalachari, Rajendra Prasad, and Menon all came to see him off at the airport in Delhi.
 Patel was extremely weak and had to be carried onto the aircraft in a chair.
 In Bombay, large crowds gathered at Santacruz Airport to greet him.
 To spare him from this stress, the aircraft landed at Juhu Aerodrome, where Chief Minister B. G. Kher and Morarji Desai were present to receive him with a car belonging to the Governor of Bombay that took Vallabhbhai to Birla House.

 After suffering a massive heart attack (his second), Patel died on 15 December 1950 at Birla House in Bombay.
 In an unprecedented and unrepeated gesture, on the day after his death more than 1,500 officers of India's civil and police services congregated to mourn at Patel's residence in Delhi and pledged "complete loyalty and unremitting zeal" in India's service.
 Numerous governments and world leaders sent messages of condolence upon Patel's death, including Trygve Lie, the Secretary-General of the United Nations, President Sukarno of Indonesia, Prime Minister Liaquat Ali Khan of Pakistan and Prime Minister Clement Attlee of the United Kingdom.

 In homage to Patel, Prime Minister Jawaharlal Nehru declared a week of national mourning.
 Patel's cremation was planned at Girgaum Chowpatty, but this was changed to Sonapur (now Marine Lines) when his daughter conveyed that it was his wish to be cremated like a common man in the same place as his wife and brother were earlier cremated.
 His cremation in Sonapur in Bombay was attended by a crowd of one million including Prime Minister Jawaharlal Nehru, Rajagopalachari and President Rajendra Prasad.